Download Contact (.vcf)

-Mr. Landsberg sat on the Manatt Board of Directors continuously from 1998 through 2009.
+Mr. Landsberg currently sits on the Manatt Board of Directors, as he did continuously from 1998 through 2009.
 He also Co-Chaired Manatt’s national Litigation Division from 2000 through 2006, and he Co-Chaired Manatt’s Appellate Practice Group from 2007 through 2009.

 "Top-Ranked Healthcare Attorney,” Chambers USA, 2006-2014.